 Getting to Smokvica – see info about bus service to and from Smokvica here

 Smokvica has long established a tradition of wine-making as well as olive growing.
 The large and fertile Smokvica Field is a location of the well-known vineyards, where famous wines Posip and Rukatac are grown for centuries.

 These are quite well known dry wines from the area, known as excellent wines among the wine-lovers.

-On the edges of the village, there is a wine factory which serves wine production of the village.
+On the edges of the village, there is a wine factory that serves wine production of the village.
 It is on the way to bay Brna – Smokvica’s local bay.
-The position of the factory is chosen because of the vicinity of the bay Brna where the large jetty was built by Austro-Hungarian empire, to enable locals to sell their wine and olive oil and transport it by boats and ships to the mainland and further to Austria, Hungary and Italy.
+The position of the factory is chosen because of the vicinity of the bay Brna where the large jetty was built by the Austro-Hungarian empire, to enable locals to sell their wine and olive oil and transport it by boats and ships to the mainland and further to Austria, Hungary and Italy.

 Hotel FERAL – Brna bay: In the Seventies, Brna bay becomes very popular as a tourist destination.
-The Hotel FERAL was built there in 1971 as well as numerous holiday homes and apartments available for rent to the travellers and tourists.
+The Hotel FERAL was built there in 1971 as well as numerous holiday homes and apartments available for rent to travellers and tourists.
 To leave Brna, following the local road towards the west to the bays of Prizba, Grscica and Karbuni one can arrive in the villages of Blato and Vela Luka.
 This route is a pleasant way to reach these places, as it runs all the way along the sea and one has a picturesque view over the Korcula Channel all the way to Lastovo.